Shopping Statistics: The Record-Breaking Numbers

 Why are so many seniors shopping for car insurance in 2025–2026?

-Seniors aged 66+ showed an 11% quarterly growth rate in shopping activity — the highest of any age demographic over recent quarters.
-After years of being among the most loyal and least active shoppers, this group has been motivated by steep cumulative premium increases and the growing ease of digital comparison tools.
+Seniors aged 66+ showed an 11% quarterly growth rate in shopping activity — outpacing every other age demographic for 12 consecutive quarters.
+After years of being among the most loyal and least active shoppers, this group has been motivated by steep cumulative premium increases of 46% from 2022 to 2024 and the growing ease of digital comparison tools.
 Many seniors also experienced targeted rate increases as insurers recalibrated their risk models following the 2022–2024 pricing cycle, making the financial incentive to shop stronger than ever.
+Comparing rates across multiple carriers can yield significant savings for this group.

 Is it worth switching car insurance every year?

 Shopping annually is always worth doing, even if you don't end up switching.
 If you receive a meaningful rate increase at renewal, it's a clear signal to compare.
 If your situation has changed — new car, new address, improved credit score, or a violation aging off your record — fresh quotes will likely reveal better pricing.
-Research shows that comparing car insurance quotes every 12 to 24 months is one of the simplest and most effective ways to avoid the insurance loyalty penalty that quietly inflates premiums for long-term customers.
-At minimum, get competing quotes at every renewal to ensure you're not overpaying.
+Consumer Reports surveys show over 80% of drivers who switched to top-rated carriers cited better premiums as their motivation, and roughly 82% of switchers in 2025 reported saving money after switching.
+At minimum, get competing quotes at every renewal to ensure you're not quietly overpaying — and review our guide on how often you should switch car insurance for a data-backed framework.